SanjanaCode/GroceryChatBotIndividual/README.md

 ```

 ### Database API
-The database api also allows queries straight from the database.
+The database API also allows queries straight from the database.

 `Example import for database:`
 ```console